The communication with the AFE is made via a daisy-chain, which means that all

 Bit field position and bit field masks are defined for all entries of all

-configuration registers in adi_ades183x_defs.h
+configuration registers in adi_ades183x_defs.h.

 bit fields in the byte remain unchanged.